The Railway Children (1970 film): Filming locations

 A wide variety of vintage rolling stock was used in the film, including examples from the Metropolitan and London and North Eastern railways.
 Although different carriages appeared in different liveries, the dominant one is white and maroon, which is reminiscent of the livery of the Caledonian Railway.
 The most important carriage in the film, the Old Gentleman's Saloon, was a North Eastern Railway Director's Saloon; it has also been used for the more recent stage production adaptation of the book.
 It and all the other carriages seen in the film are still at the KWVR, but tend to be used at special events only due to their age.

 A number of different locations were employed for various scenes.
-The house called "Three Chimneys" is in Oxenhope, just north of the Oxenhope railway station.
+The house called "Three Chimneys" is in Oxenhope, just north of the railway station.
 The Bronte Parsonage in Haworth was used as the location for Doctor Forrest's surgery.
 The scenes of the children sitting on a bridge were filmed at Wycoller, near Colne.
 Mytholmes Tunnel, near Haworth, and the railway line running through it, were used extensively in the film, including being the location for the paper chase scene, as well as the famous landslide scene, in which the children wave the girls' petticoats in the air to warn the train about said blockage.
 The landslide sequence itself was filmed in a cutting on the Oakworth side of Mytholmes Tunnel and the fields of long grass, where the children waved to the trains, are situated on the Haworth side of the tunnel.
 A leaflet, "The Railway Children Walks", is available from KWVR railway stations or the Haworth Tourist Information Centre.

 The scenes in the Waterburys' London house, before their move to Yorkshire, were filmed at 4 Gainsborough Gardens in Hampstead, north-west London.

 Release

 Box office

 The film was the ninth most popular film at the British box office in 1971 and recouped its cost in that country alone.
 It was one of the few financial successes of Bryan Forbes's regime at EMI Films.
 By June 1972 it had earned EMI a profit of £52,000.

+In 1994 Bryan Forbes claimed the film had made over £1 million in profit.

 Critical reception

-Since its release, the film has received universally positive reviews and holds a 100% rating on Rotten Tomatoes, based on fifteen reviews.
+Since its release, the film has received universally positive reviews.